-A. JAMES THE MEDIUM ARTIST.
+THE MEDIUM ARTIST,

-THEROUGH WHOM the design for the heading of this paper was given, will send to any address, for 25 cents, a History of the CHICAGO ARTESIAN WELL, one of the greatest tests of spirit-power yet made; and for 25 cents he will send a Photograph copy of A. LINCOLN, called the EMANCIPA-TION.
-The original was given through his hand, while in the trance state, in 25 hours.
-It is 52x88 inches-"Life Size;" said to be the largest drawing of the kind, under glass, in this country.
+THROUGH WHOM the design for the heading of this paper was given, will send to any address, for 25 cents, a History of the CHICAGO ARTESIAN WELL, one of the greatest tests of spirit-power yet made; and for 25 cents he will send a Photograph copy of A. LINCOLN, called the EMANCIPA-TION.
+The original was given through his hand, while in the trance state, to 25 hours.
+It is 52x88 inches-"Life Size;" said to be the largest drawing of the kind, under glass, in this War Il can be seen at the Arterian Well.